About Morse

 ELECTION HUB for Morse, Louisiana voters The Acadia Parish Clerk of Court oversees all elections for residents of Morse.
 Their full official name is Acadia Parish Clerk of Court, and the office is located at 568 NE Court Circle, Crowley, LA 70526.
 You can reach them by phone at (337) 788-8821, or visit their website at https://www.acadiaparishclerk.com/.
 Registering to vote requires a visit to the Louisiana Secretary of State's online portal at https://www.sos.la.gov/ElectionsAndVoting/Pages/OnlineVoterRegistration.aspx.
 The registration deadline is 30 days before any election.

 You'll need your Louisiana driver's license or ID card number, the last four digits of your social security number, and your date of birth.
 As an unincorporated community, Morse doesn't hold its own municipal elections.
 Instead, residents vote in parish-wide races for positions like parish president, sheriff, and council members.
 These contests typically occur in the fall of even-numbered years.
 To find your assigned polling place, visit the Louisiana Secretary of State's Voter Portal at https://www.sos.la.gov/ElectionsAndVoting/Pages/WorkingWithTheVoters.aspx and enter your residential address.
 Most election records in Louisiana are public documents available through the Acadia Parish Clerk of Court's office.
 This includes voter registration lists, early voting and election day turnout figures, and campaign finance reports.
-During the 2024 presidential election, Acadia County saw a voter turnout of 69.2%.
-The next major elections for residents will be the November 2026 races for parish president, sheriff, and council members.
-Those needing to vote absentee or by mail can request a ballot through the Louisiana Secretary of State's Absentee Voting page at https://www.sos.la.gov/ElectionsAndVoting/Pages/AbsenteeVoting.aspx.
+During the 2024 presidential election, Acadia Parish saw a Those needing to vote absentee or by mail can request a ballot through the Louisiana Secretary of State's Absentee Voting page at https://www.sos.la.gov/ElectionsAndVoting/Pages/AbsenteeVoting.aspx.
 Requests must be submitted at least 4 days before the election, and completed ballots must arrive at the Clerk of Court's office by 8 pm on election day.

 Frequently Asked Questions

-Crime data for Morse, Acadia County, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Crime data for Morse, Acadia Parish, Louisiana is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Acadia Parish Sheriff's Office.

-Fingerprinting services for Morse, Louisiana residents are available through the local police department and authorized providers in Acadia County.
+Fingerprinting services for Morse, Louisiana residents are available through local police (where present) and authorized providers in Acadia Parish.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Acadia Parish Sheriff's Office for scheduling and fees.

 The Acadia Parish Clerk of Court office in Crowley, Louisiana, maintains a full collection of public records for Morse, including birth, marriage, and death certificates, as well as property deeds, tax assessments, and court filings.
 These records can be accessed online or in person at the clerk's office.
 The Acadia Parish Assessor's Office also provides property tax information and assessment data for Morse residents.